micropython/micropython/docs/develop/optimizations.rst

 MicroPython processes local and global variables differently.
 Global variables are stored and looked up from a global dictionary that is allocated on the heap (note that each module has its own separate dict, so separate namespace).
-Local variables on the other hand are are stored on the Python value stack, which may live on the C stack or on the heap.
+Local variables on the other hand are stored on the Python value stack, which may live on the C stack or on the heap.
 They are accessed directly by their offset within the Python stack, which is more efficient than a global lookup in a dict.